Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

 \subsection{Subchallenge 1a: Representation Fusion}

 Representation fusion aims to learn a joint representation that models cross-modal interactions between individual elements of different modalities, effectively \textit{reducing} the number of separate representations.
-We categorize these approaches into \textit{fusion with abstract modalities} and \textit{fusion with raw modalities} (Figure~\ref{fig:rep1}).
+We categorize these approaches into \textit{fusion with abstract modalities} and \textit{fusion with raw modalities} (Figure~\cref{fig:rep1}).
 In fusion with abstract modalities, suitable unimodal encoders are first applied to capture a holistic representation of each element (or modality entirely), after which several building blocks for representation fusion are used to learn a joint representation.
-As a result, fusion is between abstract modalities at the representation level.
-On the other hand, fusion with raw modalities entails representation fusion at very early stages, perhaps even involving raw modalities themselves.
-We outline several core approaches in fusion with abstract and raw modalities through additive and multiplicative interactions, tensors, gated units, probabilistic approaches, as well as multistage fusion.
+As a result, fusion happens at the abstract representation level.
+On the other hand, fusion with raw modalities entails representation fusion at very early stages with minimal preprocessing, perhaps even involving raw modalities themselves.